x-research-team/vm/docs/README.md

 println(hash)
 ```

-In magpie, Hash is also an object, so you could use them to operate on hash object:
+In vm, Hash is also an object, so you could use them to operate on hash object:

 ```swift